BY-LAWS OF THE INTERNATIONAL ASSOCIATION OF OFFICIAL HUMAN RIGHTS AGENCIES

 (B) Unless otherwise specifically provided in these By-Laws, all notices required by these By-Laws shall be printed or written and shall be delivered either personally or by electronic mail or private delivery service or U.S. mail.
 If mailed, notice shall be deemed to be delivered when deposited in the United States mail, postage prepaid, addressed to the member or director at such person’s address as it appears on the records of the Association.
 If electronically mailed, the notice shall be deemed to be delivered when sent to the official electronic mail address for the member agency, as contained on the Association’s official membership list.

 Section 11.5 ACTION BY WRITTEN CONSENT IN LIEU OF MEETINGS

 Any action required or permitted to be taken at a meeting of the members or of the Board of Directors or of any committee thereof may be taken without a meeting if a consent in writing setting forth the action so taken shall be signed by all of the members entitled to vote with respect to the subject matter thereof, or by all of the members of the Board or of such committee, as the case may be, and such consent shall have the same force and effect as a unanimous vote.
 Consent in writing shall include written consent given in the form of an electronic message if such is sent from the official electronic mail address of the member agency, as contained on the Association’s official membership list.

 Section 11.6 ARTICLES OF INCORPORATION AND STATUTE

-The Association shall maintain a registered office in the District of Columbia and a registered agent thereat, subject to change thereof in the manner prescribed by Law.
+The Association shall maintain a registered office and registered agent in the District of Columbia.

 Section 11.8 OTHER OFFICES